-Your symptoms may vary, based on the underlying condition that’s causing you pain or discomfort.
-The symptoms your podiatric doctor or a foot doctor asks you about during your visit include:
+Your symptoms may vary based on the injury.
+Your podiatric doctor or a foot doctor will review your symptoms during your visit.
+Common symptoms include:

 - Tenderness in any part of your foot

-- Pain when you put weight on your foot
+- Inability to stand or put weight on the foot

 Diagnosing Foot Injuries